Podhouse/podhouse/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: 🐞 Bug Report
+about: Report a bug to help us improve Podhouse
+---

 <!-- Before creating a bug report, try disabling browser extensions to see if the bug is still present. -->

 ### Expected behavior